-Like any other treatment, cancer treatments can have side-effects.
-While these can sometimes be unpleasant, each treatment has different side-effects.
-It’s important to ask about the potential side-effects of the specific treatment that is suggested for you.
+Like any other treatment, cancer treatments can have side effects which can sometimes be unpleasant.
+Each treatment has different side effects and it’s important to ask about the potential side effects of the specific treatment that is suggested for you.
 For example, not all chemotherapy drugs make your hair fall out.
-Some newer treatments (such as hormone therapies and targeted therapies) may have fewer side-effects than older treatments.
-You may be given additional medications to counteract side-effects.
+You may be given additional medications to counteract side effects.

-There can be drug-drug interactions between chemotherapy and HIV treatments (including protease inhibitors, cobicistat and non-nucleoside reverse transcriptase inhibitors).
-The integrase inhibitors raltegravir and dolutegravir are less likely to have interactions than some other anti-HIV drugs, so your doctor may recommend that you switch to one of these drugs.
+There can be drug-drug interactions between cancer treatments and HIV treatments.
+Interactions are especially likely if you are taking ritonavir or cobicistat as part of your HIV treatment but are also possible with some non-nucleoside reverse transcriptase inhibitors (NNRTIs).
+For this reason, it may be necessary to make some adjustments to your HIV treatment or your cancer treatment.
+Integrase inhibitors such as bictegravir or dolutegravir are less likely to have interactions than some other anti-HIV drugs, so your doctor may recommend that you switch to one of these drugs.

 Chemotherapy and radiotherapy both suppress the immune system, which may result in a significant drop in your CD4 count.
 You should be given drugs to prevent opportunistic infections (this is known as prophylaxis).
 Your CD4 count may be checked more often after cancer treatment than it would be normally.